angular/angular/aio/content/guide/form-validation.md

 You can create the Angular form control model explicitly with the help of the `FormBuilder` class.

-Here's the section of code devoted to that process, paired with the template-driven code it replaces:
+Here's the section of code devoted to that process, paired with the template driven code it replaces:

 <code-tabs>